karlopenguini/git-exercise/Story.md

 # Chapter 8: The Bigger bug

 The fix for the bug, was even bigger.
 And the company lost 1 billion dollars!!!

+# Chapter 9: Goodbye Steve?
+Steve is then called to the boss' office again.
+The boss doesn't know whether to be impressed or be saddened by the bug that created the 1 billion dollars loss.